charliepugh92/wow-random-group-maker/README.md

 Once that's finished, you're ready to roll!
 Simply click the "Open app" button at the top of the page to go to your new app and start setting up characters.

+### Updates

+When new updates are made for this app, your app won't update automatically.
+If you want to get the latest version of this app follow the instructions at [this link](https://rick.cogley.info/post/update-your-forked-repository-directly-on-github/).
+After you update, if the database was changed in any way, it's likely your app will break.

+To fix it, go to heroku (if you're hosting there as reccommended), and click the "More" button in the top right.
+Then click "Run console", paste the following command, and hit run: `rake db:migrate`

+Once that is done, your app will be up and running again.